The curved Mimetic Finite Difference method: allowing grids with curved faces: Numerical results

 \subsection{Patch test}

-We first test the consistency of the curved MFD method by solving a stationary conduction problem whose solution is uniform in $\Omega$.
+We first test the consistency of the curved MFD method by solving a stationary conduction problem whose solution is uniform in a domain $\Omega $.

-We consider a cubic domain $\Omega = [0,1]^3$ and a curved grid subdivision on it as follows.
-Starting from a cubic grid on $\Omega$, we have randomly perturbed the positions of internal nodes.
-In this way, each element has curved faces (and straight edges) since nodes of at least one face of every element do not all lie on a plane in $\R^3$.
-The boundary conditions have been set to generate a uniform current density of amplitude $1$ A and pointing down the vertical axis.
+We consider the cubic domain $\Omega = [0,1]^{3}$, and we construct a curved grid $K \in \mathfrak M(K_{h})$ starting from an initial cubic grid $K_{h}$ on $\Omega $.
+We set boundary conditions to generate a uniform current density $\bm J$ of amplitude $1$ and directed downwards along the vertical axis.

-\Cref{cube_patch} shows the resulting reconstructed vector field together with the dual grid structure associated with $P_0$-consistent reconstruction operators.
-On the left picture we see that the uniform current density is reconstructed exactly in the whole curved grid $K$.
-We note that the approach proposed in \cite{Brezzi2006CONVERGENCEOM} produce symmetric discrete problems that use more than one DoF for each curved face.
-Instead, our formulation employs just one DoF for each curved face.
+Using $P_{0}$-consistent consistent reconstruction operators of the curved MFD method, we exactly reconstruct (up to machine precision) the uniform current density $\bm J$ for each curved element of $K$.
+In {Fig.~\ref{cube_patch}} we picture the resulting reconstructed vector field together with the dual grid associated with the computed $P_{0}$-consistent reconstruction operators on $K$.
+Similarly, using the approach in \cite{Brezzi2006CONVERGENCEOM} we also reconstruct exactly the uniform current density, but we employ three times more face DoFs.

-If a standard barycentric dual grid is used to define local reconstruction operators, like in the DGA method, or, equivalently, like in the standard MFD method, then we use one DoF for each curved face.
-However, we do not achieve consistency in that the reconstructed field is not uniform.
-To quantitatively measure the consistency error we have considered the relative error on the dissipated power of the resistor.
-For the considered curved grid we get a $1 \%$ relative error.
+Using the standard MFD or DGA methods on the curved grid $K$ we potentially employ one DoF for each curved face.
+However, we do not achieve consistency since the reconstructed field on each element of $K$ is not uniform.
+To quantitatively measure this consistency error, we compute the relative error on the numerical approximation of the dissipated power of the cubic resistor $\Omega $, and for the considered curved grid $K$ we obtain a $1 \%$ relative error.